 Small Business Innovation Research (SBIR) Program and the Small Business Technology Transfer (STTR) Program

-DAR's Small Business Innovation Research Program (SBIR) supports research by small businesses to develop innovative technologies with high potential to succeed commercially or to provide significant societal benefit.
-The Division's Small Business Technology Transfer Program (STTR) pursues the same objectives with academic research involvement.
-The SBIR and STTR programs in this Division support research aimed at changing risky behaviors, promoting strategies to reduce AIDS transmission, elucidating the pathophysiology of HIV-related neuorpsychiatric dysfunction, and investigating processes that influence adherence to treatment in individuals with HIV and mental disorders.
+The NIMH Division of AIDS Research (DAR) Small Business Innovation Research Program (SBIR) supports research by small businesses to develop innovative technologies with high potential to succeed commercially and/or to provide significant societal benefit.
+DAR’s Small Business Technology Transfer Program (STTR) pursues the same objectives with components of academic research involvement.
+The SBIR and STTR programs support research and the development of technologies and tools related to basic brain and behavioral science, genetics, and drug development relevant to the mission of Division of AIDS Research, NIMH.

 Areas of Emphasis